The Dot Magazine

 The Drive South To The Cliff Weligama Bay

 It’s a two-hour drive south of Colombo.
 You pass Galle’s Dutch fort first, its ramparts salt-bleached and still carrying a trace of the spice trade at certain bends.
 Then surf schools, toddy tappers, coconut vendors strung along the coastal road.
 Then Weligama itself – a name that translates as ‘sandy village’ – where fishing boats still outnumber tourists in the bay, even now, even with the guesthouses full of wave chasers.
-Then a ridge of black volcanic rock rising above the waterline.
-On it, The Cliff.
+Then that ridge of black volcanic rock rising above the waterline.
+On it is The Cliff.

 The drive matters.
 Sri Lanka’s south coast accumulates meaning on the way down, and by the time you arrive at the cliff’s edge, you are already somewhere different to where you started.